practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Modula-2/Mocka Modula-2 compiler/README.md

 ..where the _mand01.s_ file represents the architecture assembly code and _mand01.r_ the intermediate code.

-Now, let's run executable _mand01_ in the project root directory and with parameters as shown here: https://fruttenboel.nl/mocka/mandel.html
+Now, let's run executable _mand01_ in the project root directory and with the first parameter set as shown here: https://fruttenboel.nl/mocka/mandel.html

 ```
 $ ./mand01 -0.372 -0.65 25000 70000